-Initially the distances of all "walkable" (non-obstacle) cells are set to
+Initially the distances of all "walkable" (non-obstacle) cells are set to Infinity.

 The cell where the player is gets the value of 0.

 All the walkable neighbors of the current cell that were not visited yet receive a distance value equal to current_distance + 1

 If a neighbor was previously visited by the algorithm this frame and its distance was calculated to a number higher than current_distance + 1, the distance score is updated to the lower value.

 To avoid visiting too many cells too many times, the algorithm implements a breadth-first search.
 It considers cells closer to the player first before diving deeper into the neighbors or neighbors.